codenvibes/CS/13 CTFS & LABS/THM/FOWSNIFF CTF.md

 ##### Using the information from the open ports.
 Look around.
 What can you find?
 ==No answer needed==

+We have a web server running on port 80, let's have a look at that in our browser:

 <div>
 <br>
 <br>